anc5c07/anc5c07-site/_posts/2023-06-10-ria-parking.md

 - **Off-peak parking (also referenced as peak/rush-hour parking restrictions)** is the condition of street parking being allowed most of the time, but not during peak roadway volume (generally 7:30am-9am inbound or 4-6:30pm outbound, Monday through Friday).
 - **This condition creates [a number of problems](#the-problem-with-off-peak-parking), prevents [any adaptive reuse of the curbside lane](the-benefits-of-a-247-parking-lane)** in small portions, and has **major implications for future [bus lanes](http://localhost:4000/issues/ria-parking/#future-bus-lanes)**.
 - **Some of Rhode Island Ave NE has been reprogrammed to 24/7 parking**, in other words ending rush-hour parking restrictions
-- I'm working with Michaela from DC Squared (which administers RIA Main Street) to request a study by DDOT to expand 24/7 parking along Rhode Island Ave.
-You can [read the draft here](https://docs.google.com/document/d/11MOvWjKlQpjooUMDl4_8EZYmOzijLrtyPU-fwTX-myM/view) and [add your signature here](https://forms.gle/fQVfanqHn3mhsUd57).
+- **I'm working to request a study by DDOT to expand 24/7 parking along Rhode Island Ave.** You can [read the draft here](https://docs.google.com/document/d/11MOvWjKlQpjooUMDl4_8EZYmOzijLrtyPU-fwTX-myM/view) and [add your signature here](https://forms.gle/fQVfanqHn3mhsUd57).

 {% include_relative repeat-content/rush-hour-parking.md %}